tzfile(5) — Linux manual page

 Future changes to the format may append more data.

-avoided, as they do not support transition times after the year
+generated, as they do not support transition times after the year

 2038.
-Readers that only understand Version 1 must ignore any
+Readers that understand only Version 1 must ignore any

 data that extends beyond the calculated end of the version 1 data